JPX Dashboard

 Fleet Mix Score (40% weight)

 Measures the proportion of high-noise aircraft in the operations mix.
 Helicopters always count as high-noise.
-Jets count as high-noise only when their per-flight noise estimate (from Part 36 reference data adjusted for AGL altitude and slant distance) is at or above 85 dB.
+Jets count as high-noise only when their per-flight noise estimate (from Part 36 reference data adjusted for AGL altitude and slant distance) is at or above 85 dB(A).

 min(100, (helicopters + loud_jets) / total_operations × 500)